 Nodes can be bought in packages (minimum 25 nodes).
 The initial NetCrunch Suite package also contains 10 concurrent remote licenses and 1 remote probe licenses.

-NetCrunch 10 is currently available as NetCrunch Suite edition only.
-Customers of legacy Premium and PremiumXE licenses with valid maintenance agreement receive respective licenses for version 10, but might not experience all benefits of NetCrunch 10 Suite licensing.
+Customers of legacy Premium and PremiumXE licenses with valid maintenance agreement receive respective licenses for version 10, but might not experience all benefits of NetCrunch 10 Suite features.